unreal55/mtouch-quiz/readme.txt

 = 2.4.2 =
 * Bugfix for javascript.
 Update to this version!
-* Added Greek Translation (Thanks to Nikolaos Vavoulas)
+* Added Greek Translation.
+Thanks to Nikolaos Vavoulas.

 = 2.4.1 =
 * Added many features all by request of paying supporters.